-Distribution: Occurring west of the Cascades crest in Washington; British Columbia south to Oregon.
+Distribution: Occurring west of the Cascades crest in Washington; British Columbia to Oregon.

 Habitat: Lowlands, prairies and coastal bluffs.

 Annual from a taproot, the several stems erect to decumbent, 1-2.5 dm. tall, glandular-puberulent at least above.

 Leaves opposite, linear but tapering, 3-nerved, 3-18 mm. long, the primary ones with bundles of secondary leaves or short branches in their axils.